 Civilization leaves its mark on arid land – or so the saying goes.
 The Japanese, for as long as there have been people living on these islands, are a people who mark the passage of time and significant events, both good and bad, with the planting of trees.
 They leave a forest for future generations.
 The same can be said of the trees surrounding Meiji Jingu in Harajuku, Tokyo.
 Koiwai Farm is proud to be part of this continuing Japanese tradition.

 The fundamental concept behind the design and layout of the Meiji Shrine and grounds was a ‘forest that seems to stretch on and on forever.
 The trees should be, as much as possible, the same as woodland in nature.’
 Koiwai Farm has taken the same attitude and approach to reforestation in Iwate.
 Since the first trees were planted over 120 years ago, Koiwai Farm has overseen something of a miracle as a forest was born to create an ‘Art Museum of the Great Outdoors’ – come see for yourself!

-Since Koiwai Farm was founded in 1891, the farm has built up over 100 years of history and is now home to several Designated Cultural Properties, as mandated by the Government of Japan.
+Since Koiwai Farm was founded in 1891, the farm has built up over 100 years of history and is now home to several Japanese Important Cultural Properties, as mandated by the Government of Japan.